Ever wondered why Vietnam gets two Women's Days every year?

 The History of Vietnamese Women's Day

-Vietnamese Women's Day stands apart from International Women's Day on March 8, with its own historical foundation grounded in Vietnam's history of women's empowerment.
+Vietnamese Women's Day stands apart from International Women's Day on March 8, with its own historical foundation grounded in Vietnam's diverse culture and history of women's empowerment.

 The day was first celebrated in 1930, during a growing women's rights movement in the country.
 It was designated as a holiday to mark the role of women in the development of the nation, with an endorsement of their legal rights at the time to vote, and take roles in state affairs – freedoms that many women elsewhere in the world could only dream of.